ericc06/P6-project/README.md

 o	mysql_port_number = MySQL server port (ex : 3306)
 o	database_name = database name

   d.
-Create the MySQL database manually and grant all privileges for the MySQL user configured in the ".env" file.
+Manually create the MySQL database and grant all privileges for the MySQL user configured in the ".env" file.

   e.
 Execute these commands: